 The kitchen worktop is the ideal place for placing the mobile devices for charging during the night.
-But we were tired of having to use three difeerent chargers, usig three AC outlets, and moving them from the drawer to the wall everyday.
+But we were tired of having to use three diferent chargers, usig three AC outlets, and moving them from the drawer to the wall everyday.
 I found multi-port USB chargers but I thought, why not having a direct USB outlet ?

 I used a blind cover where I machined three openings for three USB ports, carefully spaced to align with three stacked chargers I wanted to use.
 This is the preview in the CNC software: